fchevillard/fchevillard.github.com/index.md

 Your project will be divided into three different parts:
 <li><b>Part 1 - Ligand preparation</b></li>
 In this part you will familiarize yourself with the drug you want to improve.
-Drawing its structure, getting the smiles code, the bioactivity score, ...
+Drawing its structure, getting the SMILES code, the bioactivity score, ...

 <li><b>Part 2 - Datasets preparation</b></li>
 Once you have the structure of the drugs, you will look for similar compounds into differente databases.
 There you will familiarize yourself with the notion of similarity, fingerprint, ...